andmisiris/Machine-Learning-Projects/README.md

 4. MNIST Dataset.

-   In this notebook, we check out how effective are the Convolutional Neural Networks and their accuracy.
+   In this notebook, we check out how effective are the Convolutional Neural Networks and their accuracy (almost 99%).